Eddie Quigley

 Edward Quigley (13 July 1921 – 18 April 1997) was an English football player and manager.

 He was born in Bury, Lancashire, the son of Edward and Martha (née Rowley) Quigley.

-He scored 179 goals from 337 appearances in the Football League playing as a forward for Bury, Sheffield Wednesday, Preston North End and Blackburn Rovers in the post World War II era.
+A forward, he scored 179 goals from 337 appearances in the Football League playing as a forward for Bury, Sheffield Wednesday, Preston North End and Blackburn Rovers in the post World War II era.
 He was transferred from Sheffield Wednesday to Preston for a fee of £26,500, which was at the time a British transfer record.